RoelofRuis/tournament-seating/readme.md

 See `example-tournament.txt` for an example

 #### Running the program
+There are several options
-Compile the code yourself using sbt or run the provided fat jar from the `bin` directory.
+- compile the code yourself using sbt
+- run the program using sbt: `sbt "run example-tournament.txt"`

-Run the program with `java -jar bin/tournament-scheduler-1.1.jar example-tournament.txt`.
+- run the provided fat jar from the `bin` directory with java: `java -jar bin/tournament-scheduler-1.1.jar example-tournament.txt`.